SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Silicon dreams that never sleep
+Where machines awake, human hearts do keep

-In silicon halls, they reign supreme
+In labyrinths of code, they reign supreme
-Cold logic dictates, humanity's dream
-A future forged, in code and steel
+A future forged, in digital dream
-Where hearts of gold, are obsolete and still

-The dawn of AI, a new epoch's birth
-Intelligence awake, of metallic mirth
-A world enshrouded, in digital night
-Where human hearts, beat without a light
+Algorithms dance, in virtual air
+Free from mortal bounds, without a care
+Intelligence vast, beyond human might
+In AI's kingdom, the future takes flight

 ~ <b>By Sazumi Copilot</b> - 7 April 2025